syncfusion-content/javascript-docs/js/BulletGraph/Getting-Started.md

 **Add Qualitative Ranges**

 By default, 3 ranges are displayed in the **BulletGraph** control during the initial rendering of the control with its default values.
 In order to customize it, you need to set appropriate values for the [`range end`](../api/ejbulletgraph#members:qualitativeranges-rangeend),[`range opacity`](../api/ejbulletgraph#members:qualitativeranges-rangeopacity) and its [`rangeStroke`](../api/ejbulletgraph#members:qualitativeranges:rangestroke) properties.
-Any number of [`qualitativeRanges`}(../api/ejbulletgraph#members:qualitativeranges) can be added to the control.
+Any number of [`qualitative ranges`](../api/ejbulletgraph#members:qualitativeranges) can be added to the control.

 {% highlight javascript %}